WICG/aom/meeting-notes.md

 - Ryosuke believes that referring into deeper shadow scopes is unacceptable and should be prevented by the API
-- Alice is not opposed to preventing referring into deeper shadow scopes, but thinks the implementation complexity added by enforcing that rule outweighs the benefits, since, unlike other APIs which enforce encapsulation (such as event path), it's not possible for the _browser_ to accidentally leak implementation details - an author would have to create the association themselves - breaking their _own_ encapsulation.
+- Alice is not opposed to preventing referring into deeper shadow scopes, but thinks the implementation complexity added by enforcing that rule outweighs the benefits.
+  - Unlike other APIs which enforce encapsulation (such as event path), it's not possible for the _browser_ to accidentally leak implementation details - an author would have to create the association themselves - breaking their _own_ encapsulation.
-  This is analogous to sharing a pointer to a private member in C++ - this is poor programming practice, but is not prevented by the language.
     - Ryosuke believes there are counter-examples to this, and will follow up.
+  - This is analogous to sharing a pointer to a private member in C++ - this is poor programming practice, but is not prevented by the language.
+  - The same "encapsulation leak" is currently possible using expando properties.

 ### Action items